bpi/bhq_translation/tua.md

 Fine Tuning
 =============================

-## Introduction
-This can be a time consuming exercise to translate because we need pairs of sound stimuli that are closely matched and recorded correctly.
-It is important that you follow the instructions below to help us reduce the workload.
+**This can be a time consuming exercise to translate because we need pairs of sound stimuli that are closely matched and recorded correctly.
+It is important that you follow the instructions below to help us reduce the workload.**

 ### Stimulus planning
 The lists below are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.